 Q When will I hear from the admissions committee about my application or financial aid?

-A Admissions decisions for the PhD program are made after all files are reviewed in February.
+A Admissions decisions for the PhD program are made after all files are reviewed by end of January.
+Applicants are notified by end of February.
 Funding decisions are also made at that time, but some applicants may receive financial aid offers later in the spring as new sources of funding become available.

 Visit AAE